Are you stuck getting a ton of traffic but not making nearly enough sales?!

 …your landing page should also feature the same service, with more persuasion tactics meant to convince users to sign up.

-The below the fold area provide more relevant marketing copy aimed describing features…
+The below the fold area provide more relevant marketing copy aimed at describing features…

 …as well as benefits and some social proof, to really win over potential customers.

 Even when your ad is promoting a specific product, don’t link back to your homepage!

 Your ads should take users directly to the product or category page, so they can quickly get the product.